How to get MC Number

 Just to clarify, if you bought $1,000,000 in truck insurance and your policy is active, you’re covered up to that full amount when you file a claim.

-Your MCS-90 only comes into play when you don’t have insurance in place.
+Your MCS90 only kicks in when you don’t have insurance in place.

-Here’s more on how your 91X and MCS-90 requirements factor into your commercial truck insurance.
+Here’s more on how your MCS90-91X requirements factor into your commercial truck insurance.

 That’s why having the right guidance is key.

-At CIS, we’re here to help every step of the way.
+At CIS, we’re here to help every step of the way, our ladies will show you how easy it can be.

 Plus, we’ll help you save money when it’s time to renew.

-Check out our CIS 5-Star Reviews to see why so many Commercial Van Guys choose CIS!
+Check out our CIS 5-Star Reviews to see why so many truckers choose CIS!

 Once you’ve shared what you have so far, we’ll give you a call to chat and take it from there.

-We’d love to help you get started on your journey as a new Commercial Van Motor Carrier!
+We’d love to help you get started on your journey to the independence and other benefits of having your own trucking authority!

 We are CIS, and We Make Your Truck Insurance Easy!